pproj/sheetsorm/README.md

 	recordToUpdate.Name = "Alice"
 	recordToUpdate.Age = 22

-	sheet.UpdateRecords(ctx.Background(), &recordToUpdate) // Happy is not updated, because it was nil
+	sheet.UpdateRecords(context.Background(), &recordToUpdate) // Happy is not updated, because it was nil

 	fmt.Println(recordToUpdate) // The updated record is read back entirely... so the Happy field will be filled here }